 This is our award-winning Full-day/190-mile Lake District Adventure tour fully synchronised with the ship so there is no need to worry about getting back on time.

 It has been carefully designed with your leisure in mind.
 Not only is it a great price for such a tour but it is also twice the fun.
 This is sightseeing the way sightseeing is meant to be done!

 All our vehicles are latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

-After we have waved farewell to all those disappointed-to-be cruise passengers who decided not to join us, we will hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
+After we have waved farewell to the spectacular City of Liverpool, we will hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
 On a clear day you’ll see the famous British “backbone” called The Pennines.